 However, this is also a double-edged sword.
 When lithium metal is exposed to the air, it will violently oxidize with the oxygen in the air and explode.
 This is also a difficult problem in pre lithium.
 So in the daily electrode materials, we usually use alloy materials and graphite to store lithium atoms.
 These materials are like a small storage grid.
 The lithium atoms lie in it, and the larger oxygen molecules cannot enter.
 Their reaction will not happen, avoid explosions, and thus achieve safety purposes.

-Lithium ion battery common causes of explosion
+Lithium-ion battery common causes of the explosion

 - There are serious quality problems with raw materials and incoming materials, mainly the quality of the electrolyte;

 - The electrode piece absorbs water, and the water reacts with the electrolyte to generate a large amount of gas and heat;

 - The results show that the charge-discharge internal resistance is larger due to the less liquid injection, which affects lithium-ion transmission;

 - The welding and sealing procedures of the cover are poor, the sealing performance is poor, there is air leakage, and the external moisture enters;